 - Requires a lot of pressure

-- Doesn’t always give the most even pressure – it wasn’t uncommon for my projects to be done in one spot, and then halfway through pulling it up, it didn’t adhere at all
+- Doesn’t always give the evenest pressure – it wasn’t uncommon for my projects to be done in one spot, and then halfway through pulling it up, it didn’t adhere at all

 - They don’t cover a very large area.

 Next – the EasyPress!
-This is a heat press that Cricut released last year.
+This is the original heat press that was released, but it actually isn’t currently available on Cricut.com anymore – however, you may be able to get one second-hand.
 They have the power of a heat press with the convenience of an iron.